GSA/search-gov-website/developer/drupal-8-module-instructions.md

 ### Search domain

-We offer [domain masking]({{ site.baseurl }}/admin-center/display/cname.html), which allows you to display `search.YOURAGENCY.gov` in the URL of your search results page, instead of the default `search.usa.gov`.
+We offer [domain masking]({{ site.baseurl }}/admin-center/display/cname.html), which allows you to display `search.example.gov` in the URL of your search results page, instead of the default `search.usa.gov`.

 NOTE: Only change this setting if you have domain masking configured for your search site!
 If you haven’t set it up, leave the default `https://search.usa.gov` until you’ve completed the masking steps.